 Syros is the island where Greek tradition and Western influence come to a harmonious marriage.
-Although it belongs to the Cyclades islands, its architecture is more Medieval than Cycladic.
-Syros is also the capital of the Cyclades.
+Although it belongs to the Cyclades Islands, its architecture is more Medieval than Cycladic.
+Syros is the capital of the Cyclades.

-Syros has a typically Mediterranean climate with mild, rainy winters and warm, sunny summers.
-Since there is minimal rainfall, the landscape is arid, and most rain occurs from October to March and only amounts to 475 mm per year.
+Syros has a typically Med climate with mild, rainy winters and warm, sunny summers.
+Since there is minimal rainfall, the landscape is arid.
+Most rain occurs from October to March and only amounts to 475 mm per year.
 The daily average temperature ranges from 10.5 °C in January to 25 °C in July.

 - Towns and Villages.
 There are many quaint and authentic villages to visit; however, the most significant towns are Ermoupoli, Ano Syros, and Vari.

-- The Apollo Municipal Theatre.
-This theatre was, in fact, the first opera house in Greece.
+- The Apollo Municipal Theater.
+This theater was, in fact, the first opera house in Greece.

-- The Archaeological Museum is housed in the Town Hall in the center of Hermoupolis.
+- The Historical Museum sits in the Town Hall in the center of Hermoupolis.

-- The archaeological site of Halandriani consists mainly of a cemetery belonging to the Early Cycladic period.
-The 500 graves and the items found here shed light on life during the Early Cycladic period between 2700 and 2000 BC.
+- The ancient site of Halandriani consists mainly of a cemetery belonging to the Early Cycladic period.
+In fact, the 500 graves and other items found here shed light on the Early Cycladic period between 2700 and 2000 BC.

-- The Church of Agios Nikolaos near the port of Ermoupolis.
-This impressive church was built in the 19th century and has two tall bell towers.
+- The Church of Agios Nikolaos sits near the port of Ermoupolis.
+Builders constructed this impressive church in the 19th century, giving it two tall bell towers.

-- The Church of Resurrection was built in 1870 beside Vrodado Hill, above Ermoupolis.
-You’ll have a terrific view of the neighboring islands of Tinos and Mykonos.
+- They built the Church of Resurrection in 1870 beside Vrodado Hill, above Ermoupolis.
+From here, you’ll have a terrific view of the neighboring islands of Tinos and Mykonos.

 - The Industrial Museum of Ermoupolis.